-For example, our Pre-game Show is a complete eight minute show in the traditional college band style.
-Good musicianship, performance excellence and fun are our major goals.
+Our Pre-game Show is a complete eight-minute show in the traditional college band style.
+Good musicianship, performance excellence, and fun are our goals.
 We are a major source of crowd spirit at games and pride ourselves on a close relationship with Gettysburg College Athletics.

 Q: Doesn't Marching Band take up too much time?